-Seawater from intake well is pumped to sedimentation tank through a pump well.
+Feed water is drawn from a well kept on the southern reef flat of Rihiveli.
+Water from the well is drawn through a pipe approximately 100 meters long.
+Seawater from intake pipe is connected to a sedimentation tank through a pump well.
 The pumps are located on the island close to the desalination plant.
 The intake water passes through a sedimentation tank or settling tank to help minimize clogging of the membranes from silt present in the water.
-The sedimentation tank is about 250 cubic feet in size.
-The desalting process at the plant uses a reverse osmosis (RO) membrane which reduces the salt content greatly producing freshwater for use in washing, bathing and flushing toilets and brine, which is returned to sea via a lagoon outfall located under the jetty.
-Freshwater is pumped into the storage tanks is disinfected using chlorine solution for distribution via underground distribution network to all guest rooms, pools and public areas.
+The sedimentation tank is about 60tons.
+The desalting process at the plant uses a reverse osmosis (RO) membrane which reduces the salt content greatly producing freshwater for use in washing, bathing and flushing toilets and brine, which is returned to sea near the petrol stack house not 1 meter away from shore.
+Freshwater is pumped into the storage tank.
+Water pumped into the storage tank is disinfected using chlorine solution for distribution via underground distribution network to all guest rooms, pools and public areas.